availproject/sovereign-sdk/examples/demo-rollup-avail/README.md

 ### Prerequisites
 1. Ensure that Docker is installed on your system.
-2. Obtain the Avail Faucet link from the following Discord server: [Avail Discord Server](https://discord.gg/6ZzVSk6YB2).
+2. Join the following Discord server to use avail faucet: [Avail Discord Server](https://discord.gg/6ZzVSk6YB2).
 This link will help you fund your Avail address.

 ### Getting Started
 1. Check docker is installed, and run `make start`.